 What’s a good rate on a personal loan?

-Fixed vs. variable interest
+Fixed vs. variable rates

 Understanding personal loan APR is essential to making a strong comparison.
-Comparing APR is the simplest way to tell which loan — with the same terms — is cheapest.
+Comparing APRs is the simplest way to tell which loan — with the same terms — is cheapest.
 Instead of going by the lowest advertised rates, try getting prequalified with a few lenders to see what type of APR you can expect.